selaazdoudi/GD4H/Methodological note .md

 Based on a conceptual model they developed, they found that the spatial accessibility of social infrastructure positively impacts the health and wellbeing of residents.

 ## Description of our objectives
-- **Objective in context of healthy urban planning**
+- **Tool objective**
   - Accurate geographical data and accessibility metrics are essential for informed decisions.
   - Goal: build a tool to help users visualise and understand distribution and availability of services contributing to public health in France.
   - Users: private individuals, authorities, and policymakers.
-  - Policymakers can use the tool to assess accessibility levels and tailor policies accordingly.
+  - Policymakers as well as citizens can use the tool to assess accessibility levels and tailor policies accordingly.

-- **Key Feature 1: Comprehensive geographical integration**
+- **Tool Key Feature 1: Comprehensive geographical integration**
   - Incorporates geographical coordinates across France (metropolitan and overseas).
   - Ensures wide geographic coverage for spatial data collection and organization.
   - Provides detailed representation of locations across diverse regions.
   - Allows users to work with location-based data anywhere in France.

-- **Key Feature 2: Accessibility measures for amenities**
+- **Tool Key Feature 2: Accessibility measures for amenities**
   - Computes accessibility to essential services (e.g., healthcare, grocery stores, train stations, cultural centers).
   - Quantifies accessibility to highlight gaps in service coverage.
   - Supports equitable access to resources.